simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.en.md

 ### Boost Your Resume

 Certifications demonstrate to potential employers that you possess a certain level of **knowledge and skills**.
-By earning a Microsoft certification, you can showcase your commitment to your career and your ability to perform the job effectively.
+By earning a Microsoft certification, you can show your commitment to your career and your ability to perform the job effectively.
 Hiring managers often prioritize candidates with relevant certifications, as it indicates a solid foundation in the specific technologies or platforms associated with Microsoft.

 ### Stand Out from the Crowd